oobabooga/text-generation-webui/03-‐-Parameters-Tab.md

 Parameters that define the character that is used in the Chat tab when "chat" or "chat-instruct" are selected under "Mode".

-* **Character**: a dropdown menu where you can select from saved characters, save a new character (💾 button), and delete the currently selected character (🗑️).
+* **Character**: A dropdown menu where you can select from saved characters, save a new character (💾 button), and delete the currently selected character (🗑️).
-* **Your name**: your name as it appears in the prompt.
+* **Your name**: Your name as it appears in the prompt.
-* **Character's name**: the bot name as it appears in the prompt.
+* **Character's name**: The bot name as it appears in the prompt.
-* **Context**: a string that is always at the top of the prompt.
+* **Context**: A string that is always at the top of the prompt.
 It never gets truncated.
 It usually defines the bot's personality and some key elements of the conversation.
-* **Greeting**: an opening message for the bot.
+* **Greeting**: An opening message for the bot.
 When set, it appears whenever you start a new chat.
-* **Character picture**: a profile picture for the bot.
+* **Character picture**: A profile picture for the bot.
 To make it apply, you need to save the bot by clicking on 💾.
-* **Your picture**: your profile picture.
+* **Your picture**: Your profile picture.
 It will be used in all conversations.

 Note: the following replacements in the context and greeting fields when the chat prompt is generated: